korus-labs/MIDIjourney/README.md

 ## Features

-- **Seamless Symbiosis with Ableton Live:** Our plugin melds naturally with Ableton, so you can keep your creative flow state uninterrupted.
+- **Seamless Symbiosis with Ableton Live (v10 and v11):** Our plugin melds naturally with Ableton, so you can keep your creative flow state uninterrupted.
 - **Describe Your Music Idea in Words:** Simply tell the AI what you're imagining, and watch it turn your idea into music.
 - **Learn as You Create:** The plugin doesn't just make music; it educates you along the way.
 Get insights into both the AI algorithms and the music theory at play as you compose.
 - **Multiple Layers of Complexity:** Generate everything from simple clips to intricate compositions.
 MIDIjourney adapts to your creative needs.